nodecg/awesome-nodecg/README.md

 - [nodecg-replicant](https://github.com/NodeCGElements/nodecg-replicant) - A declarative way of using Replicants, best used as part of other Polymer elements.
 - [nodecg-message-button](https://github.com/ProbablePrime/nodecg-message-button) - A [`<paper-button>`](https://elements.polymer-project.org/elements/paper-button) which sends a message to a bundle when clicked.
 - [nodecg-show-hide](https://github.com/ProbablePrime/nodecg-show-hide) - A dashboard element which provides show & hide [`<nodecg-message-button>`](https://github.com/ProbablePrime/nodecg-message-button) buttons.
+- [nodecg-typeahead-input](https://github.com/NodeCGElements/nodecg-typeahead-input) - A Polymer 2 element that allows the nice usage of a combo field (dropdown+input) in NodeCG.

 ## License